Paxil Coupons & Discount Card - Compare Prices Near You

 Paxil Side Effects

-When taking this medication, you might experience mild side effects such as nausea, drowsiness, dizziness, trouble sleeping, loss of appetite, weakness, dry mouth, sweating, blurred vision, and yawning.
-These effects are generally not serious, but if they persist or worsen, it is advisable to consult a healthcare professional.
+When taking this medication, some individuals may experience mild side effects that typically do not cause concern.
+These include nausea, drowsiness, dizziness, trouble sleeping, loss of appetite, weakness, dry mouth, sweating, blurred vision, and yawning.
+If any of these symptoms persist or worsen, it is advisable to consult a healthcare provider.
+Other common side effects, such as abnormal ejaculation, constipation, and low libido, may also occur.
+While these effects are generally manageable, they should be monitored.